Maximality of Galois actions for abelian and hyperkahler varieties: Group theoretic preliminaries

 \end{proof}

 \begin{cor} Let $V$ be a finite-dimensional vector space over $\Q_\ell$ and $\Gamma$ a compact subgroup of $\GL(V)$ which acts semisimply on $V$.
-The following conditions are equivalent: \begin{enumerate}[(i)] \item For some $\Gamma$-stable lattice $\Lambda$ of $V$, $\Lambda_W\otimes\F_\ell$ is semisimple, and
+The following assertions are equivalent. \begin{enumerate}[(i)] \item For some $\Gamma$-stable lattice $\Lambda$ of $V$, we have